Preppe/PandaBook/memory-bank/activeContext.md

     - Modified `useAudioStore` (`setCurrentTrack`) to accept a `Book` object instead of `TrackInfo`.
     - Moved stream URL construction (`/api/v1/books/:id/stream`) logic into `useAudioStore`.
     - Updated `NewReleaseCard` to pass the `Book` object directly to `setCurrentTrack`.
+- [2025-04-19 19:34:04] - Completed implementation and optimization of audio progress tracking and resume playback:
+    - Implemented backend WebSocket gateway (`progress.gateway.ts`) and REST endpoint (`progress.controller.ts`, `progress.service.ts`) using Redis for storage.
+    - Implemented frontend WebSocket hook (`useWebSocket.ts`), API client (`progressClient.ts`), and integrated into `AudioPlayer.tsx`.
+    - Handled real-time updates via WebSocket (`updateProgress`) and fetching initial progress via REST (`GET /api/v1/progress/:bookId`).
+    - Implemented throttled updates during playback and immediate saving on pause/close.
+    - Used `useRef` flags in `AudioPlayer.tsx` to manage asynchronous loading and prevent race conditions for reliable resume playback.
+    - Refactored backend to use JWT for user ID and frontend to use appropriate hooks and state management (`useAuthStore`, `useAudioStore`).
+    - Optimized code and dependencies.
 ## Next Steps

 - Refactor all frontend API and state logic to use the new unified models for all book, audio, chapter, and user operations.